AfricAIED 2024: 2nd Workshop on Artificial Intelligence in Education in Africa

 Implementation Barriers

-Proposed Solutions: Crowdsourcing AI tools to democratize access to study materials and learning support for all schools.
+Proposed Solutions: Crowdsourcing AI-powered tools to democratize preparation and improve access to quality educational materials.

 Project Team